Plan and Prepare

 - Be polite, but cautious.
 Don’t tell strangers your plans.
 Avoid or get away quickly from people who act suspiciously, seem hostile or unstable, or are intoxicated.

 - If your safety is threatened, call 911.
-Do not feel you need to decide what’s a crime first—that’s law-enforcement’s job.
-Most importantly, telling the world on Facebook does not count; law enforcement seldom monitors Trail-related social media.
+Do not feel you need to decide what is or is not a crime before you call — law enforcement will make that decision.
+Most importantly, telling the world on social media does not count; law enforcement seldom monitors Trail-related social media.

 - If you see something suspicious, stay safe, and tell us about it.
-If you are unable to call 911 or 1-866-677-6677, notify local law enforcement as soon as possible.
+If you are unable to call 911, notify local law enforcement as soon as possible.